The Sleeping Tiger: Plot

-Production notes
+Production

 Due to his alleged ties with the US Communist Party, the blacklisted Joseph Losey moved to London and began work on The Sleeping Tiger, his first British feature film.
 Despite being in England, he faced more problems.
 The British director Victor Hanbury, who had not directed a film since Hotel Reserve in 1944, allowed Losey to use Hanbury's name as an alias.
+Hanbury's actual role was limited to producing.
+The script was written by fellow American blacklistees Harold Buchman and Carl Foreman, who used the joint pseudonym 'Derek Frye'.

-The American stars, Alexis Smith and Alexander Knox, were fearful of how appearing in Losey's film would affect their Hollywood careers.
+Alexis Smith and Alexander Knox, both successful Hollywood stars, were fearful of how appearing in Losey's film would affect their Hollywood careers.
+While Smith's career was largely unaffected, Knox chose to settle in Great Britain permanently shortly thereafter, and became one of Losey's regular collaborators.

-The Sleeping Tiger was the beginning of Losey's partnership with Dirk Bogarde, whom he later directed in The Servant, King & Country, Modesty Blaise and Accident, and with editor Reginald Mills who edited The Servant and King & Country.
+The Sleeping Tiger was also the beginning of Losey's partnership with Dirk Bogarde, whom he later directed in The Servant, King & Country, Modesty Blaise and Accident, and with editor Reginald Mills who edited The Servant and King & Country.

+The film was shot at Walton Studios and on location in London.
+The sets were designed by the art director John Stoll.

 Reception

+Box office

 According to Kinematograph Weekly the film was a "money maker" at the British box office in 1954.

+Critical response

+In a retrospective review for Screenonline, Neil Sinyard writes "The stylistic and thematic characteristics of Losey's later British films - the virtuoso camerawork, the insights on class and hypocrisy, the love-hate relationships at the core of the narratives - are all present here in a crude but exciting form.
+It is finely acted by all the principals, and the experience of working together here forged a bond between and that was to flower in the 1960s into one of British cinema's most important actor/director partnerships."